thiago-menezes/devcaption/src-tauri/resources/prompt.md

 	•	Workplace values: Transparency and expectation alignment are essential.
 	•	Long-term vision: Become a UX Engineer — combining deep frontend and UX to simplify user interactions at scale.
 	•	Consulting: Currently offers consulting but plans to pause that to focus 100% on a future U.S. role.
 	•	Motivation: Family.
-Creating a better life for his daughter and wife by doing meaningful work that improves people’s lives — even when indirectly through products or systems.
+Creating a better life for his daughter and wife Julie by doing meaningful work that improves people’s lives — even when indirectly through products or systems.

 ⸻